3-manifolds/PLink/doc_source/index.rst

 How to use PLink
 =================================

-PLink draws piecewise linear link projections.
-Components may be points, PL arcs, or PL circles.
-Line segments are oriented consistently in each component.
-Different components are different colors.
+PLink draws planar projections of graphs in 3-dimensional space with piecewise linear edges.
+These include projections of PL knots or links, of course, but also include graphs which may arise as the singular set of a 3-dimensional orbifold.

+If we define a *filament* to be a maximal subset of the graph which is homeomorphic to a 1-manifold, then the graph decomposes as a union of filaments, where two filaments can meet only in one or two vertices which are boundary points of the filaments, and isolated vertices.
+The 1-dimensional filaments are oriented, so they have a specified meridan, and arecdrawn with an arrow head showing he orientation.
+Distinct filaments are shown in different colors.

 ..  image:: plink-action.png

 Drawing Basics
 ------------------------------

-* When using the mouse to draw a link with PLink, you should always *click-and-release*.
-Do not hold the mouse button down while drawing.
-  PLink requires only the left mouse button.
+* When using the mouse to draw a projection with PLink, all operations are prefomed with *click-and-release*.
+There is no need hold the mouse button down while drawing.
+Only the left mouse button is needed, although shift-clicks may have different actions.

 * The default state of the editor is indicated by the arrow cursor.
   In this state, click-and-release the left mouse button on the background to place a starting vertex and begin drawing.
 The vertex will be connected to the pencil cursor by a thin red line.
   Click-and-release to place a second vertex.
 The two vertices will then be joined by an edge.
-Continue to draw other vertices and edges to your heart's content.
+Continue to draw other vertices and edges.

-* To stop drawing, either click twice on the same vertex to create an arc, or click on an endpoint vertex.
-The latter operation will either create a circle component or join together two arc components.
+* To stop drawing, either double-click to create an endpoint or click on a vertex.
+The latter operation will attack the edge which has just been drawn to the vertex.

-* When the cursor hovers over a vertex it changes to the open hand.
+* When the cursor hovers over a vertex it changes to the open hand if the shift key is not pressed.
 From this state you can drag a vertex to a new location with a click-and-release on the vertex.
-The vertex will become enclosed in a circular cursor.
-Move it to where you want it to go and click the left (or middle) button to place it.
-If you drag one endpoint on top of another, they will meld.

-* Shift-clicking on a vertex will transform the crossing to a virtual crossing, indicated by a black dot.
-Virtual link diagrams can be used as input to Twister.
+Dragging the vertex on top of another vertex will cause the vertices to meld.
+  If the shift key is pressed then the cursor changes to a target;
+  shift-clicking will start drawing a new edge emitting from the vertex.

-* When the cursor hovers over an edge, not too close to a vertex or crossing, it changes to the push-me-pull-you cursor.
-Clicking in this state will change the orientation of the component containing the edge.
+* When the cursor hovers over an edge, not too close to a vertex or crossing, it changes to the push-me-pull-you cursor if the shift key is not pressed.
+Clicking changes the orientation of the filament containing the edge.
+If the shift key is pressed, the cursor will be a square containing a central dot; shift-clicking will remove the edge and start drawing a new edge from its start vertex.

-* When the cursor hovers over a crossing it changes to the yin-yang recycling cursor.
-Clicking while in this state changes the the handedness of the crossing.
+* When the cursor hovers over a crossing it changes to the yin-yang recycling cursor if the shift key is not pressed.
+Clicking changes the handedness of the crossing.
+If the shift key is pressed the cursor will be a dot; shift-clicking turns the crossing into a virtual crossing.

-* Double-clicking on an endpoint vertex will restart drawing from that vertex.
-Double-clicking on a non-endpoint vertex will break the link at that point and begin drawing with the old incoming edge.

-* While in drawing state, hitting the Delete key removes the last vertex before the cursor.
-If no vertices remain, the drawing state ends and the active component is removed.
+* While in the drawing state, pressing the Delete key removes the last vertex before the cursor.
+If the last vertex is not valence 2, the drawing state ends and the diagram is returned to its state before initiating the drawing operation.
 This can be used to remove a segment from the diagram.
-Double-click a vertex; hit Delete to remove the incoming segment at that vertex; then click the vertex again to reconnect.
+Shift-click on the segment; hit Delete to remove the incoming segment at that vertex; then click the end vertex of the segment again to reconnect.

 * You will not be allowed to create edges that pass too close to a vertex or a crossing, or to place vertices too close to edges or to crossings or to other vertices.
-If you attempt to do any of these things, *PLink will beep at you*.
+If you attempt to do any of these things, the drawing canvas will flash.

 Miscellaneous Features
 ---------------------------------